- 1:30 Supreme Novices Hurdle

 He beat Farclas in a tight finish but the pair pulled well clear of the others and both horses came out of the race with plenty of credit.

-He has previously finished in front of Farclas in a Grade 2 event at Leopardstown at the Christmas meeting, he won that comfortably so it’s hard to fathom out his poor effort last time.
 Farclas has now finished second in two top juvenile races and is obviously a smart horse.
 He will be the leading hope of Gordon Elliott and Gigginstown who won this with Tiger Roll back in 2014.
+He had previously finished second to the well regarded Espoir D'Allen who now misses the race through injury.
+That was a decent run and deserves his place in the line up.

 Another decent juvenile to look at is Stormy Ireland, he is owned by Jared Sullivan and has only had one run since coming over from France.
 He came with hurdling experience and put that to good use when running out an emphatic winner by an amazing 58 lengths at Fairyhouse.
 He could be absolutely anything and has to come into calculations.